vanshjangir/nvim/README.md

 ### Configuraton

-Make a folder named nvim in **C:/Users/This Pc/AppData/Local** Clone this repo in that folder or simply write 'git clone https://github.com/vanshjangir/my-neovim-config' in powershell after cd..ing into that folder
+Make a folder named nvim in **C:/Users/This Pc/AppData/Local** Clone this repo in that folder or simply write `git clone https://github.com/vanshjangir/my-neovim-config` in powershell after cd..ing into that folder

 ### Installing plugins
 1. Run these two command in your powershell.
 These are package managers for nvim.